shinocane/An-LRU-practice-project-inspired-by-LeetCode/README.md

 # An-LRU-practice-project-inspired-by-LeetCode
 After finishing the problem Leetcode146,I made this project.
-It's a more detailed and pratical version.
+It's a more detailed and practical version.And think perhaps it could be applied somewhere like a small game needed to clear cache
 # C++ LRU Cache Simulator

 ## 项目简介